ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 What is the disadvantage of DSAEK?

-• Graft rejection: DSAEK endothelial keratoplasty is a type of corneal transplant in which the body can reject the transplant.
-Therefore, the patient must administer the prescribed eye drops regularly and return to the ophthalmologist at each appointment to monitor symptoms closely.
-In cases where the ophthalmologist detects signs of graft rejection, they will treat preemptively to head off the rejection of the corneal transplant.
+• Graft rejection: DSAEK is a type of corneal transplant in which the body can reject the transplant.
+Therefore, the patient must administer the prescribed eye drops regularly and return to see the ophthalmologist at each appointment to monitor symptoms closely.
+In cases where the ophthalmologist detects early signs of graft rejection, they will treat promptly to head off the rejection of the corneal transplant.

 • Infection: As with any other type of surgery, corneal endothelial keratoplasty can develop infection.
-However, DSAEK keratoplasty requires tiny incisions and a flapless surgical technique, which reduces the likelihood of this occurrence to less than 1 in 1000 cases.
+However, DSAEK keratoplasty requires small incisions without corneal graft sutures, which reduces the likelihood of this occurrence to less than 1 in 1000 cases.

 What is the success rate of DSAEK?